victor-paredes/Johnstone-Scripts/README.md

 A repository for helper scripts.
 Descriptions below for each script.
 More scripts are on the way as I notice recurring issues, process enhancements, and time-saving opportunities.

+## How to use
+Place these scripts into your InDesign scripts folder and access them in your Scripts panel in the program.

 # InDesign Scripts